hapax/hapax.github.io/assets/simple-physics.md

 $$

-If we know the number of colliding objects (e.g. elephants) per unit volume in the vicinity, we can estimate the number of collisions!
+If we know the number of colliding objects (e.g. elephants) per unit volume in the vicinity, we can estimate the number of collisions.
 For instance, if there are $n$ elephants per unit volume, then on average, you will collide with $nV = n\sigma x$ elephants as you move a distance
 $x$.